aiko-kami/sheepy/README.md

 ### Other

-- [] Add button See more on the home page
+- [] Add button "See more" on the home page
+- [] Add project details (category, tags...) in project horizontal card

 ---